satbirmalhi/Django-Website-Project/README.md

     </html>
     ```
 7. ### base.html
-    * Next we will copy and past code from freelancer theme to our main html files.
-Follows the next steps on this [video]()
     * Copy the following codes from index.htm (of static folder) and past into base.html (of templates folder)

     ```